adsign/payload-phone-number-plugin/README.md

 ## Additional Information

-A region code is a ISO 3166-1 alpha-2 code.
+A region code is an ISO 3166-1 alpha-2 code.

 List of all valid region codes can be found here: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements